cch71/T27FundraisingWebApp/README.md

 ## Database Backend
 [CockroachDB](https://www.cockroachlabs.com/) is a cloud based database solution.
 They have provided a PostgreSQL compatible interface so that it works well with any PostgreSQL driver available.
 While DynamoDB provided some great functionality ultimately our application would benefit better from the SQL based database.
 This also allows us to avoid vendor lock-in with AWS Dynamo.
 There are other cloud based providers that have SQL based cloud DB access.
 If there is a need in the future to switch databases again, because we are using GraphQL as our interface, it should be trivial to switch to an alternative SQL DB.

+# CLI Utility
+Currently there isn't a user interface from the webapp to change the fundraiser system variables.
+However the GraphQL in the API does exists and can be controlled from the command line utility.
+That said it is only meant to be used by the SuperAdmin until the user interface is available in the webapp for all admin's